 Train and Deploy

-Depending on the size of the team, you may want to run a limited scope pilot project with fewer salespeople and marketers involved.
+Depending on the size of the team, you may want to run a limited-scope pilot project with fewer salespeople and marketers involved.
 This enables you to battle-test your content, automation, and sequences and optimize them a bit before the big rollout.

 Ensure that you train your salespeople AND sales managers.
 Sales managers should have their back on enforcing consistency where it should be enforced, and the sales manager should also be able to provide higher priority feedback on changes needed.

-Do the Activities, Seek Feedback, Optimize
+Do the Activities, Seek Feedback, and Optimize

 While you’re performing ABM, don’t forget to set up check-up meetings with sales and marketing to periodically review activities and optimize which activities you perform and when in the sequence you perform them.
 Do sales need reminders for their tasks entered directly into the CRM or do they need calendar reminders?
-Check which automations are being used, where touchpoints are causing end-user action, and make changes accordingly.
+Check which automation is being used, where touchpoints are causing end-user action, and make changes accordingly.
 Again, here a marketing automation platform like ActiveDEMAND will help because it will be easier to examine the full user journey and optimize based on your findings.

 Hey, this is a lot of work!

 We didn’t say it was magic, did we?
 ABM takes real work and effort, but it delivers results.
-The work put into better understanding target accounts and engaging them takes good old fashioned elbow grease, but the accounts are a better fit than the riff-raff that come knocking on your door or calling your business out of the blue.
+The work put into better understanding target accounts and engaging them takes good old-fashioned elbow grease, but the accounts are a better fit than the riff-raff that come knocking on your door or calling your business out of the blue.
 Agencies that perform ABM for their clients will see better end results for the clients and will embed themselves as a crucial part of their success.

 Want a PowerPoint deck and some tips on selling ABM to your clients?
 Check out our post on How to Sell Marketing Automation Services.